mozilla/experimenter-docs/docs/integration-tests.md

 ## Legacy tests

-To run the legacy steps follow steps 1-3 above.
+To run the legacy tests follow steps 1-3 above.
 Then run this command: `make integration_test_legacy`.
 This will run the legacy experimenter testt suite.

 #### Running a single test